CookiePLMonster/CookiePLMonster.github.io/_mods/test-drve-unlimited-ps2/triggers-control-mapping.md

 date: 24-06-2022
 ---

+{:.disclaimer.info}
+This patch is shipped with PCSX2 starting with v2.5.289.

 A cheat code re-enabling a previously unused control mapping in Test Drive Unlimited, and swapping <kbd>L1</kbd>/<kbd>R1</kbd> buttons for <kbd>L2</kbd>/<kbd>R2</kbd> triggers.
 With this change, this mapping matches "modern" controls of the X360 and PC versions of Test Drive Unlimited.